 b.
 He saw a woman bathing: There is little doubt that this woman (later called by the name Bathsheba) acted immodestly.
 Though it was evening and apparently the time when most people were asleep, certainly she knew that her bath was visible from the roof of the palace.
 Any immodesty on Bathsheba's part did not excuse David's sin, but she was still responsible for her wrong.

 i.
 Christians - men, especially - must learn to never let their eyes (or their mind) rest on alluring images except for what "belongs" to them in marriage.
-Our eyes must "bounce" off of an alluring image that comes in sight.
+Our eyes must "bounce" off alluring images that come into sight.

 ii.
-Davidís many wives did not satisfy his lust.
-This was because you canít satisfy lusts of the flesh, because they are primarily rebellious assertions of self.
-It wasnít so much that David wanted Bathsheba; it was that he could not be satisfied with what God gave him.
+David's many wives did not satisfy his lust.
+This was because you can't satisfy lusts of the flesh, because they are primarily rebellious assertions of self.
+It wasn't so much that David wanted Bathsheba; it was that he would not be satisfied with what God gave him.

 iii.
 The principle would be illustrated in an exaggerated way in the life of Solomon, David's son.
 Solomon had 700 wives and 300 concubines.
 David and Solomon show us that if one woman isn't enough, 1000 women aren't enough.

 d.
-The woman was very beautiful to behold: Bathshebaís great beauty made the sight tempting.
+The woman was very beautiful to behold: Bathsheba's great beauty made the sight tempting.
 But the real strength of temptation often does not lie in the quality of the tempting object, but in the state of heart and mind of the one being tempted.
-David had long been "prepared" to stumble at this very point.
+David was carefully "prepared" to stumble at this very point.
 Even so, this temptation was not too strong for David, no matter how beautiful Bathsheba was.

 i.
 For example, Joseph was more severely tempted to commit sexual immorality than David was here, but he fled that temptation.